 The coronavirus pandemic has driven a rise in the number of people eligible for legal aid, but a recent fundraiser left a major organization short of its economic goal.

-Colorado’s unemployment rate sat at 10.5% in June, and the state had 237,236 unemployment claims at the end of the month, according to a report from the Secretary of State.
+Colorado’s unemployment rate sat at 10.5% in June, and the state had 237,236 unemployment claims at the end of the month.
 Job loss has been a bellwether for measuring economic distress during the pandemic, and the intersection of poverty and legal need is where Colorado Legal Services finds its clients.
 The sudden economic downturn since the spring has brought an onslaught of need for the organization’s representation.

 The Legal Aid Foundation announced Aug.
 3 it raised $1.75 million from attorneys and law firms during its most recent Campaign for Justice, which ended with the fiscal year at the end of June.
 The Legal Aid Foundation raises money for Colorado Legal Services, which is the only statewide organization that provides civil legal aid to low-income people.